 Every site in South Kitsap School District is in need of improvement.
 The problem is addressing the need for major rebuilding and renovation of district facilities while working within the comfort level of local taxpayers.
 We want all students to be warm, safe, dry, and connected with their school.
 The Long Range Facility Planning Committee assessed the condition of all schools and support sites and provided a thorough recommendation for improvement to the School Board in April 2022.
 South Kitsap School District's last successful bond measure was 32 years ago and was used to build Sidney Glen Elementary.
 Hidden Creek Elementary, and Mullenix Ridge Elementary.
-The Bond Steering Committee is prioritizing the recommendation of the Long Range Facility Planning Committee in the development of a bond package.
+The Bond Steering Committee prioritized the recommendation of the Long Range Facility Planning Committee in the development of a bond package.

-The development of a bond for voter consideration is a thoughtful and thorough process.
+The development of a bond for voter consideration was a thoughtful and thorough process.
 SKSD started with the Long Range Facility Planning Committee in February 2021.
 The committee was comprised of community members, staff, and two board members and they met twice monthly for 15 months to assess all District sites.
 They also studied current and planned home construction in the area along with enrollment projections.
 The committee’s recommendation to address needs over the next 5, 10, 20 years and beyond was presented the School Board in April 2022.

 Bonds are used for new school construction and renovation of buildings.
 They’re also used for major repairs and improvements such as safety and security upgrades, new roofs, heating and cooling systems, and structural improvements to our schools.
 Bonds are voter-approved debt.
 Money from local property taxes is used to pay back the debt over time.
 Money from bond measures is placed in the district's capital projects fund.
 Per state law, money form this fund cannot be transferred to other funds or used for unrelated purchases.
+Bonds require 60% voter approval and levies require 50% voter approval.

 Levies support the daily education of our students.
 South Kitsap School District voters approved the Educational Programs & Operations Levy in 2021.